paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-021-general.md

   (E) that is a ferry carrying more than 6 passengers.

-(36) Repealed.
-Pub.
-L. 109–304, § 15(2)(A), Oct.
-6, 2006, 120 Stat.
-1702.]
+(46) “steam vessel” means a vessel propelled in whole or in part by steam, except a recreational vessel of not more than 40 feet in length.

-(37) “steam vessel” means a vessel propelled in whole or in part by steam, except a recreational vessel of not more than 40 feet in length.(37a) “submersible vessel” means a vessel that is capable of operating below the surface of the water.
+(47) “submersible vessel” means a vessel that is capable of operating below the surface of the water.

-(38) “tanker” means a self-propelled tank vessel constructed or adapted primarily to carry oil or hazardous material in bulk in the cargo spaces.
+(48) “tanker” means a self-propelled tank vessel constructed or adapted primarily to carry oil or hazardous material in bulk in the cargo spaces.

-(39) “tank vessel” means a vessel that is constructed or adapted to carry, or that carries, oil or hazardous material in bulk as cargo or cargo residue, and that—
+(49) “tank vessel” means a vessel that is constructed or adapted to carry, or that carries, oil or hazardous material in bulk as cargo or cargo residue, and that—

   (A) is a vessel of the United States;